 The ASPIRE Clinic internship experience is open to 2nd, 3rd, & 4th year UGA undergraduate students looking for personal and professional development & who have an interest in career fields such as marriage and family therapy, counseling, psychology, social work, public health, extension, or human services.
 Interns will learn about therapy careers, gain knowledge and professional experience related to holistic health in a unique clinical setting, and will assist in ASPIRE outreach efforts.
 The internship involves working collaboratively with ASPIRE's staff & teams and requires late afternoon and evening shifts.
-The internship involves working collaboratively with ASPIRE staff and team members.
 We look for interns who exude a positive attitude, an independent spirit, and a high level of maturity and dependability.
 A semester-long commitment (at minimum) is required.
 Other requirements include a 3.0 GPA.

 General Responsibilities: Interns at the ASPIRE Clinic help with a variety of tasks including: basic office administrative support; clinic upkeep & tidying; organization & filing; community outreach, including planning & executing outreach events or resources (e.g., workshops, presentations, fact sheets, informational videos); marketing and social media assistance; and completing readings and a reflection paper.
 As part of the internship experience, interns also have the opportunity to participate in a weekly Ph.D.-level marriage and family therapy practicum (3 hours) & on therapy observation teams (note that this is an official course, which may or may not conflict with an intern's scheduled coursework during the semester of internship).

 There are two involvement options students can select based on their educational goals and course-specific needs for a professional development internship, Option A or B.